aurelia/cli/README.md

 * `path` - This is a path to the folder where the package's source is located.
 This path is relative to your application's `src` folder.
 * `main` - This is the main module (entry point) of the package, relative to the `path`.
 You should not include the file extension. `.js` will be appended automatically.

 > Note: We've also shown how to use the `env` setting on a dependency.
 This can be used on any dependency in the bundle to indicate what environment builds the dependency should be included in.
-Bey default, dependencies are included in all builds.
+By default, dependencies are included in all builds.
 The example above shows how to include the library only in builds targeting the "dev" environment.
 You can also specify multiple environments like `dev & stage`.

 #### A Legacy Library